manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 **Unmount phase**

 This phase only has one matching method which is called as soon as the component is removed from the DOM.
-It can be useful to tidy up event listeners and `setTimeOut()` or `setInterval()` calls which had been added during mounting of the component**:**
+It can be useful to tidy up event listeners and `setTimeOut()` or `setInterval()` calls which had been added during mounting of the component:

 - `componentWillUnmount()`